Kobus Wiese: International

-He received a three-match ban for punching and knocking unconscious Derwyn Jones of Wales in the 40–11 win in 1995.
+He received a three-match ban for punching and knocking unconscious Derwyn Jones of Wales, after Jones slapped him in the face, in the 40–11 win in 1995.
 Jones was a major line out threat and was rendered unconscious and sidelined by a punch from behind in the fourth minute of the match.
 Wiese later scored a try in that match, but received a 30-day ban and a 50,000 Rand fine for his action.

 He won his last cap for the Springboks on 15 December 1996 against Wales at Cardiff Arms Park in Cardiff.
-Wiese has a unique distinction as he never played in a losing Springbok side when he made the first XV.
+Wiese has the unique distinction of never playing in a losing Springbok side when he made the first XV.